Mission Met’s Diversity, Equity,

 DEIJ Statement

-Recognizing the need for social change, Mission Met is a team united in our commitment to making a difference and co-creating a work-world where every person feels seen, heard, and valued.
-Our journey towards diversity, equity, inclusion, and justice is a shared movement that we undertake together – as individuals and as team members, with our communities and customers.
+Recognizing the need for social change, Mission Met is a team united in our commitment to making a difference and co-creating a world where every person feels seen, heard, and valued.
+Our journey towards diversity, equity, inclusion, and justice is a shared movement that we undertake together – as individuals and as team members, with our communities and clients.
 We prioritize empathy and understanding, learning from one another's unique experiences and cultures.
 We are committed to lifting up marginalized communities and promoting justice, including, but not limited to persons with diverse abilities, gender identities, gender expressions, socioeconomic status, national origins, races or ethnicities, sexual orientations, neurodivergences, and veteran statuses.
 By embedding these principles of diversity, equity, inclusion, and justice into our work, we forge a more dynamic, inclusive, and robust organization which will have a more far-reaching impact upon the mission-driven leaders and organizations we serve.

 Our Personal Commitments to DEIJ

 Erin Sykes’ journey in service-learning through City Year, alongside her efforts to promote LGBTQIA+ understanding in her church, underscores her passion for inclusivity and education.
-Eric's background, deeply rooted in a family legacy of service and shaped by personal experiences with family mental health challenges, teaching in rural minority communities, and academic pursuits related to environmental justice, highlights a life dedicated to uplifting the underserved through education and direct service.
-Similarly, Ricky Chilcott’s transformative experiences while spending time in Guyana opened his eyes to the complexities of injustice and diversity, fueling his commitment to change within Mission Met and in his community.
+Eric Ryan's background, deeply rooted in a family legacy of service and shaped by personal experiences with family mental health challenges, teaching in rural minority communities, and academic pursuits related to environmental justice, highlights a life dedicated to uplifting the underserved through education and direct service.
+Megan Drapcho brings her experiences from working in rural and underrepresented communities in Ohio and Appalachia, including focusing on empowering first-generation college students, supporting the LGBTQIA+ community, and actively addressing homelessness and poverty.
+Myk Reyes’ personal journey with bipolar disorder and advocacy for those with mental and developmental disabilities showcases his depth of understanding and compassion needed to support neurodivergent individuals effectively.
+Paul Lamb’s narrative ties these themes together, drawing from a rich family tradition of social justice activism and professional dedication to serving underserved communities, including gang-active youth and incarcerated adults.
+His efforts to understand and combat systemic injustices, alongside a commitment to learning and action, reflect a collective aspiration within our team to enact meaningful change.

 Definitions